tytso/xfstests-bld/README.md

 Note: <b id="1">1</b> [Hermetic builds](https://landing.google.com/sre/sre-book/chapters/release-engineering/) are insensitive to the libraries and other software installed on the build machine.
 Instead, builds depend on known versions of build tools, such as compilers, and dependencies, such as libraries. [↩](#a1)

-## 2. Users/Personas Of The Project:
+## 2. Users/Personas of The Project:

 The target users of the project are Linux kernel or file system developers.
 They can be broadly grouped as follows:
 * Kernel/fs developers: these users require consistent and repeatable automated testing that is the same across builds.
 In addition, since they may have to run many of these tests, the testing should be reasonably fast, cheap and not hog the resources of the user's machine.